 Grape seed is best-known for containing resveratrol, one of the most potent antioxidants being studied today.

-A study also showed it may help lower estrogen levels, which can benefit men struggling with low libido.
+A study also showed it might help lower estrogen levels, which can benefit men struggling with low libido.
 As a bonus, studies show it may also help reduce the risk of prostate cancer, which can also interfere with sex drive.

 LONG JACK (TONGKAT ALI)